 Monitoring a patient’s heart rate with an EKG allows a doctor to observe any irregularities that might indicate something’s wrong in the present moment or that something might become a problem in the future.
 Similarly, a cash flow statement provides insight for accountants, business owners, and other stakeholders to assess a company’s at-the-moment status and serves as an indicator of future health (or future problems).

 With the information provided in a cash flow statement, you can make fully informed decisions to answer key questions about your business.
 Do you have enough cash on hand to meet your operative expenses?
 Do you need to take out a business loan to avoid a shortfall of cash flow?
+Now that you know how to prepare yur cash flow statement, you can also benefit from learning what a cash flow forecast is and how to prepare yours.

 At Camino Financial we provide small business loans to cover your working capital needs.
 In fact, many of our borrowers use our loans as an immediate source of cash flow and funds to cover their operative expenses.
 Through a quick and easy online application process, you can receive your funds within 4-10 days, so the healthy rhythm of your business doesn’t get interrupted.